-Please summarise how your proposed research will contribute to knowledge, both within the UK and globally.
-This should include how the research will benefit other researchers in the field and identify whether there are any academic beneficiaries in other disciplines and, if so, how they will benefit and what will be done to ensure that they benefit.
+Please summarise how your proposed activity will contribute to knowledge, both within the UK and globally.
+This should include how the activity will benefit researchers in the field and identify whether there are any academic beneficiaries in other disciplines and, if so, how they will benefit and what will be done to ensure that they benefit.

-Please list any academic beneficiaries from the research and give details of how they will benefit and how the results of the proposed research will be disseminated.
-Also describe the relevance of the research to beneficiaries.
+Please list any academic beneficiaries from the activity and give details of how they will benefit and how the results of the proposed work will be disseminated.
+Also describe the relevance of the activity to beneficiaries.
 (4000 character limit)

-Please note that this section may be published to demonstrate the impact of research council-funded research.
+Please note that this section may be published to demonstrate the impact of research council-funded activity.
 Please ensure confidential information is not included in this section.